 Avoiding common pitfalls can help ensure that you are on the fastest track to your EB-5 green card.
 Here are some of the reasons that someone’s EB-5 processing time may take longer than it should:

-• Requests for Evidence – If the USCIS feels that some extra documentation could support your case or fill in the gaps, you may be issued a Request for Evidence (RFE) rather than just reject it outright.
+- Requests for Evidence – If the USCIS feels that some extra documentation could support your case or fill in the gaps, you may be issued a Request for Evidence (RFE) rather than just reject it outright.
 While this is an opportunity to save your case, it will inevitably increase your EB-5 processing time.
 Sometimes, RFEs are issued because you are simply missing a copy of a passport or some other basic document.
 However, RFEs are also sent if the USCIS has questions about the origin of your investment funds or your plans for the enterprise in the future.
 Make sure that your case is rock solid before filing to avoid this issue.

 How VisaNation Law Group Can Help

 Going through any immigration process can be complicated and full of opportunities to make costly mistakes.
-If you have invested the $500,000 or $1 million necessary to get an EB-5 green card, you want to make sure that you are doing everything right the first time.
+If you have invested the $500,000 or $1 million necessary to get an EB-5 green card, you want to ensure you are doing everything right the first time.
 This is why the best strategy is to hire an immigration attorney to help you file your petition, advise your decisions, and help you avoid and deal with any possible obstacles that may come up along your journey.

 VisaNation Law Group has a dedicated team of EB-5 lawyers that has helped countless investors and entrepreneurs find their permanent homes in the U.S. through this prestigious green card.
 Their goal is to protect your investment and to make the process as smooth and as easy as possible for you.
 If you are concerned about your EB-5 processing time or any other aspect of the process, they will help.